Oxfordshire Family History Society

 |2.
 SOCIETY OBJECTIVES

-public education in family history and genealogy primarily within the county of
+- to advance education in family history and genealogy primarily within the post-1974 county of Oxfordshire

 |There shall be the following categories of members:

 - Such other categories as the Executive Committee from time to

 - The Executive Committee shall consist of four officers: a Chairman, Secretary, Treasurer and Editor, together with no fewer than three and no more than eight other committee members.